VISION

 PARENT ASSOCIATION (CSPA)

-The CSPA is dedicated to enriching the educational experience of our children and to promoting a spirit of community for Congregational School families.
-The CSPA supports the Congregational School by sponsoring, organizing, and volunteering at school events and by offering a communications channel between the school and families.
+The Congregational School Parents Association (CSPA) is dedicated to enriching the educational experience of our children and to promoting a spirit of community for school families.
+The CSPA supports the school by sponsoring, organizing, and volunteering at school events and by offering a communications channel between the school and families.
 Through programs and communications, the CSPA engages and supports parents and fosters a vibrant and welcoming school community.
 Above all, the CSPA encourages children and their families to develop a love and knowledge of Judaism while forging a lifelong connection to synagogue life and the broader Jewish community.

-The CSPA invites all families to be active in our organization.
-Annual dues are $50 per family, which will appear on your invoice as part of the tuition billing process.
+The CSPA invites families to be active in the organization.
+Annual dues are $50 per family, which will appear on your invoice as part of the tuition bill.

 POLICIES